atreyasha/monix/README.md

 # monix

 This repository documents workflows to *reproduce* a minimal Arch Linux build called `monix`.
-While this repository sets up root-level configurations for the OS, the [`dotfiles`](https://github.com/atreyasha/dotfiles) repository can be used to set up user-level configurations.
-These are kept separate for modularity.
+While this repository sets up root-level configurations for the OS, the [`dotfiles`](https://github.com/atreyasha/dotfiles) repository is used to set up user-level configurations.
+These are kept separate for modularity, but are designed to be used together.
 All setup workflows have been tested on both virtual machines and hardware.

 <p align="center">
 <img src="https://archlinux.org/static/logos/legacy/arch-legacy-noodle-box.eb6d7aaefe13.svg">